young-jin-lee/young-jin-lee.github.io/_posts/2021-01-01-aws-solutionarchitectassociate.md

 -	Delete markers are not replicated
 -	Deleting individual versions or delete markers will not be replicated
 -	Understand what Cross Region Replication is at a high level

+DataSync Overview
+- Used to move large amount of data from on-premises to AWS
+- Used with NFS- and SMB-compatible file systems
+- Replication can be done hourly, daily, or weekly
+- Install the DataSync agen to start the replication
+- Can be used to replicate EFS to EFS

+CloudFront Overview
+- Edge Location: This is the location where content will be cached.
+This is separate to an AWS Region/AZ
+- Origin : This is the origin of all the files that the CDN will distribute.
+This can be either an S3 bucket, an EC2 Instance, an Elastic load Balancer, or Route53
+- Distribution: This is the name given the CDN which consists of a collection of Edge Locations
+- Web Distribution: Typically used for Websites
+- RTMP: Used for media streaming
+- Edge locations are not just READ only : you can write to them too (ie. put an object onto them)
+- Objects are cached for the life of the TTL(Time To Live)
+- You can clear cached objects, but you will be charged.

+CloudFront Signed URLs and Cookies
+- Use signed URLs/cookies when you want to secure content so that only the people you authorize are able to access it
+- A signed URL is for individual files.
+1 file = 1 URL
+- A signed cookie is for multiple files.
+1 cookie = multiple files
+- if your origin is EC2, then use CloudFront

+Snowball
+- use when moving large amount of data into the AWS cloud
+- snowvall can import S3, export from S3

+Storage Gateway
+- is a physical device, that connects legacy into S3
+- File Gateway: for flat files, stored directly on S3
+- Volumn Gateway
+    - Stored Volumns: entire dataset is stored on site and is asynchronously backed up to S3
+    - Cached Volumns: entire dataset is stored on S3 and the most frequently accessed data is cached on site
+- Gateway Virtual Tape Library

+Athena vs Macie

+- Athena
+    - is an interatice query service
+    - allows you to query data located in S3 using standard SQL
+    - Serverless
+    - commonly used to analyse log data stored in S3
+- Macie
+    - uses AI to analyze data in S3 and helps identify PII(Personally Identifiable Information)
+    - can also be used to analyse CloudTrail logs for suspicious API activity
+    - includes Dashboards, reports and alerting
+    - great for PCI-DSS compliance and preventing ID theft